Eirikalv1/ctftool/README.md

-  ctf new <ctfname>                 - Create a new CTF with the specified name. ctf delete <ctfname>              - Delete an existing CTF. ctf set <ctfname>                 - Set the current CTF directory. ctf unset <ctfname>               - Unset the current CTF and challenge. ctf list                          - List all CTFs available. ctf chal new <challenge name>     - Create a new challenge in the current CTF. ctf chal delete <challenge name>  - Delete a challenge in the current CTF. ctf chal set <challenge name>     - Set the current challenge in the CTF. ctf chal unset <challenge name>   - Unset the current challenge in the current CTF. ctf chal list                     - List all challenges in the current CTF.
+  ctf new <ctfname>                 - Create a new CTF with the specified name. ctf delete <ctfname>              - Delete an existing CTF. ctf set <ctfname>                 - Set the current CTF directory. ctf unset                         - Unset the current CTF and challenge. ctf list                          - List all CTFs available. ctf chal new <challenge name>     - Create a new challenge in the current CTF. ctf chal delete <challenge name>  - Delete a challenge in the current CTF. ctf chal set <challenge name>     - Set the current challenge in the CTF. ctf chal unset                    - Unset the current challenge in the current CTF. ctf chal list                     - List all challenges in the current CTF.
 ```